Brush with Greatness: Plot

-Marge's painting of a naked, frail and weak Burns is unveiled at the opening of the museum wing.
-She explains that the portrait shows that behind all of Burns's evil, he is a frail and vulnerable human being who is by extension just as beautiful as any other living creature in the world.
-The crowd and Burns both approve of Marge's portrait.
+Marge's painting of a naked, frail and weak Burns is unveiled at the opening of the museum wing, much to the shock of both Burns and the crowd, causing Smithers to faint.
+She explains that the portrait shows that behind all of Burns' evil, he is a frail and vulnerable human being who is by extension just as beautiful as any other living creature in the world.
+With that in mind, the crowd praises Marge's portrait; even an impressed Burns does the same before thanking Marge for a job well done.